Discover what's on around Eyre Peninsula

 Bikes by the Bay

-Saturday, October 15, Bikes by the Bay, meet at the Tumby Bay jetty at 8.30am for a casual bike ride around Tumby Bay
+Saturday, October 22, Bikes by the Bay, casual bike ride around Tumby Bay from the jetty at 8.30am.

 MUSIC, STORIES